What Is Motivational Interviewing?

 What Will The Course Be Like?

 We’ll meet for eight weekly, 90-minute classes.
-The first week will be an academic overview of MI, and the remaining seven focus almost entirely on practicing MI, getting feedback, and providing feedback to other students.
+The first week will be an academic overview of MI, and the remaining seven focus entirely on practicing MI, getting feedback, and providing feedback to other students.
 To maintain a high amount of student-teacher contact, enrollment is limited to ten people.

 When Will It Meet?